nimitha-patakamuri/InteractivePdfAI/README.md

 4. Commit your changes (`git commit -m 'Add some feature'`).
 5. Push to the branch (`git push origin feature-branch`).
 6. Open a pull request.
-7.
-Feel free to customize the content to better fit your project's specifics.
-If there are any additional details or adjustments you'd like to include, let me know!